 Turmeric

-Turmeric is a spice commonly used in the Middle East, India and South East Asia.
+Turmeric is a spice commonly used in the Middle East, India, and Southeast Asia.
 It is bright yellow in color and comes from the root of the Curcuma longa plant.

 Cancer Research